ChicagoPark/DSA/README.md

 > Deletion: We need to control surrounding nodes of target node.
 We need to `remove all` the `incoming direction connection` to the target node.
 >
 > The `tip parts of Circular Linked List` are `not NULL`.
+>
+> `When we delete entire list, we need to make nodes do not be referenced by anything.` That's why we need to loop inside and make ALL_NODE.prev = None (From the node which is not referenced by other nodes, linked list is started to be eliminated.)
+>
+> When we delete entire One-way list, we can set `self.head = None, self.tail = None'.
+Otherwise, when we delete Two-way list, we need to loop inside and make sure there is node which is referenced by some node.

 #### (1) Singly Linked List